South Wales Valleys: Present day

 The Valleys are home to around 30% of the Welsh population, although this is declining slowly because of emigration, especially from the Upper Valleys.
 The area has a relatively high proportion of residents (over 90% in Blaenau Gwent and Merthyr Tydfil) born in Wales.
-The area has a slightly younger age profile than Wales as a whole, a result of the lower proportion of elderly residents, and higher rates of teenage pregnancies than elsewhere.
-In 2004 this put the average age in the Valleys 6 months younger than the Welsh average.

-The Valleys suffer from a number of socio-economic problems.
-Educational attainment in the Valleys is low, with a large proportion of people possessing few or no qualifications. high proportion of people report a limiting long-term health problem, especially in the Upper Valleys.
+The Valleys have the highest percentage of Welsh identifying population in all of Wales.
+Merthyr Tydfil reported the highest rate of Welsh identifying, with 70.0%.
+They also had the highest rates of reporting themselves to have 'No religion'.
+The Valleys as a whole do suffer from a number of socio-economic problems however.
+A high proportion of people report a limiting long-term health problem, especially in the Upper Valleys.
 In 2006, only 64% of the working age population in the Heads of the Valleys was in employment compared with 69% in the Lower Valleys and 71% across Wales as a whole.

 A relatively large number of local people are employed in manufacturing, health and social services.
 Fewer work in managerial or professional occupations, and more in elementary occupations, compared to the rest of the country.
 A large number of people commute to Cardiff, particularly in Caerphilly, Torfaen and Rhondda Cynon Taf.
 Though the rail network into Cardiff is extensive, train times and frequencies beyond Caerphilly and Pontypridd impede the development of a significant commuter market to city centre jobs.

 Although the housing stock is not of significantly worse quality than elsewhere in Wales, there is a lack of variety in terms of private dwellings.
 Many homes are low-priced, older and terraced, concentrated in the lowest Council Tax bands; few are higher-priced detached homes.
 A report for the Welsh Government concluded that the Valleys is "a distressed area unique in Great Britain for the depth and concentration of its problems".
 However, the area does benefit from a local landscape described as "stunning", improving road links such as the upgraded A465, and public investment in regeneration initiatives.

 Following devolution in the late 2000s, powers over the Wales and Borders rail franchise are now held by the Welsh Government.
 As a result, financing has been advanced through the Cardiff City Deal for a South Wales Metro.
 The metro will consist of route electrification, new Construcciones y Auxiliar de Ferrocarriles trains manufactured at Llanwern for use in 2023, new stations, more frequent services, and faster journey times across most valleys.
 The first major improvement is the re-opening of services between Ebbw Vale and Newport (via the Gaer Tunnel) which is projected to be completed by 2021.